pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 ## Resources & References

 This guide was built on the work of others.
-As with many how-to documents, I have contributed my skills and knowledge to pull everything together and fill in the gaps that I experienced.
-However, I want to acknowledge at least some of the many sources where I found inspiration, guidance, fixes for errors, and sanity when I was missing a step.
-Not shown here are dozens of places where I went in exploring different options for pieces I did not use or install in the end. - David
+As with many how-to documents, we have contributed our skills and knowledge to pull everything together and fill in the gaps that were experienced.
+However, we want to acknowledge at least some of the many sources where we found inspiration, guidance, fixes for errors, and sanity when a step was missed.
+Not shown here are dozens of places where we went in exploring different options for pieces we did not use or install in the end. *the Ping BRASS team*

 - [How to Deploy MetalLB on Kubernetes - ComputingForGeeks](https://computingforgeeks.com/deploy-metallb-load-balancer-on-kubernetes/)
 - [How To: Ubuntu / Debian Linux Regenerate OpenSSH Host Keys - nixCraft](https://www.cyberciti.biz/faq/howto-regenerate-openssh-host-keys)